datacentricdesign/id5415/pages/exam-example.md

 description: "Series of 12 statements which can be asked during the individual exam."
 ---

+>Questions I and II refer to Module 1

 I. Name, define and illustrate with an example each of the three essential prototyping types when designing connected products in the context of a smart speaker?
 (6 points)